 Although it can be a bit irritating to avoid using a weapon to power it up, it rewards picking up multiple copies of the same weapon, and makes it more fun to scour a battlefield for leftover guns after a fight.
 Also, as long as a player passes a checkpoint, these upgrades stay with them for the rest of the game, even if they toss the gun away and get it later.
 Players can also grab special upgrade pickups, so they don’t always have to hold onto their ammo just to power up a gun.

-Cool guns and fast-paced fights are great, but it’s the set pieces that take the over-the-top combat and make it something truly special.
+Cool guns and fast-paced fights are great, but the set pieces take the over-the-top combat and make it truly special.
 You’ll face hordes of enemies while riding on a monorail, with enemy cars doing loop-the-loops around you as you try to catch them with your shots.
 You’ll blast machines as a huge, walking tank shoots colossal beams from afar, clearing out huge swaths of the battlefield while you scramble to get out of the way while still fighting back.
 It’s all beyond exciting, and makes for incredible fights that are so much more than just exchanging gunfire behind cover.

 With those big beams comes a minor source of irritation – dying from unexpected things.
 A couple of attacks in the game will just kill you outright (melee attacks, some beams, etc), and it can be hard to know which ones will do that until you get slammed.
 Dying can take the player back to the beginning of some long fights and is therefore pretty annoying, but it’s something you get a feel for as you play.